andrewbaxter439/teen-preg-project/README.md

 Code used in the project evaluating England's Teenage Pregnancy Strategy.

+## Repeating analyses

+The file `Synth-iterations-report.rmd` will produce outputs for Synthetic Control analyses.
+The Interrupted Time Series analyses can be reproduced [here](https://andybaxter.shinyapps.io/teen_preg_uk_its/) using a Shiny app (repo for Shiny app [here](https://github.com/andrewbaxter439/ITS_shinyapp))

 ## Data Sources

  - [The Human Mortality Database](https://www.mortality.org/) (Requires registration; accessed 9 Apr 2019)